starburstdata/ih-hackathon-2025/examples/agents_ux/video_games_sales_assistant_with_amazon_bedrock_agents/sam-bedrock-video-games-sales-assistant/README.md

-# Getting Started with SAM Video Games Sales Assistant and Amazon Bedrock Agents
+# Generative AI Application - Data Source and Amazon Bedrock Agent Deployment

 This tutorial guides you through the process of setting up the back-end using AWS Serverless Application Model (SAM) and the Amazon Bedrock Agent.
 The services to be deployed are: Virtual Private Cloud (VPC), Lambda Function, Aurora Serverless PostgreSQL Cluster Database, AWS Secrets Manager, and Amazon DynamoDB Table within the SAM Project.
 Using Python scripts, you will create an Amazon S3 Bucket to upload the sales data source and create the Amazon Bedrock Agent.